PPC Fraud in a Nutshell

 The “Same Device, Different IP” Method.

 Before we get to explaining this method, you need to understand how Google Ads and third-party tools like ClickGUARD detect PPC Fraud.
 They do it by monitoring a number of parameters that come with each ad click.
 One data source is given by Google Ads via parallel tracking.
 Other data source usually comes from proprietary technology.
-In our case, that is click forensics which takes into consideration multiple data points that help us determine the threat level of each click.
+In our case, that is our advanced click fraud protection system, which takes into consideration multiple data points that help us determine the threat level of each click.
 PPC Fraud is vicious and must be stopped in its tracks.

 The device ID and the IP address are some of the parameters you need to monitor.
 And when they see a pattern in which the same device clicks on your ad using several different IP addresses, in quite an uncommon manner then you should put that down as possible fraud.